Strength & Conditioning

 After two years with Saint Joseph's, Rosko trained and coached with Jim Schmitz, founder of USA Weightlifting and coach of the 1980, 1988, and 1992 Olympic weightlifting teams.
 He continued his career as Head Strength and Conditioning Coach at Iona College, where he designed and implemented programs for all sports.
 Rosko’s work with the Iona College football team helped propel them to their most successful football season in program history.
 In 2008, Rosko served as an assistant strength and conditioning coach at Villanova University.

 Rosko earned a bachelor's degree in biokinetics from Eastern University and a master's degree in education from Eastern University.
-He is a Certified Strength and Conditioning Specialist (CSCS), a certified USAW Club Coach, and has an AFPA Sports Nutrition Certification.
+He is a certified USAW Club Coach, and has an AFPA Sports Nutrition Certification.
 He also has a Pennsylvania K-12 Health and Physical Education Teaching Certification.